Anduril FQ-44 Fury

-The Anduril YFQ-44, internally named "Fury", is an unmanned combat aerial vehicle (UCAV) currently under development by Anduril Industries.
-The aircraft is one of the winning designs for Increment I of the United States Air Force's Collaborative Combat Aircraft (CCA) program and is intended to augment crewed fighter aircraft such as the F-22 Raptor, F-35 Lightning, and the planned Next Generation Air Dominance fighter for air-to-air missions through manned-unmanned teaming (MUM-T).
+The Anduril FQ-44 Fury is an American multirole unmanned fighter aircraft with loyal wingman capabilities, currently under development by Anduril Industries.
+The aircraft is one of the winning designs along with the General Atomics FQ-42 Vengeance for Increment I of the United States Air Force's Collaborative Combat Aircraft (CCA) program and is intended to augment crewed fighter aircraft such as the F-15EX Eagle II, F-22 Raptor, F-35 Lightning, and the planned Boeing F-47 fighter for air-to-air missions through manned–unmanned teaming (MUM-T).

 Development and design

-The YFQ-44 was originally designed by Blue Force Technologies as an aggressor platform, initially called "Grackle" before being renamed "REDmedium" and eventually "Fury", to simulate high-end threats.
+The FQ-44 was originally designed by Blue Force Technologies as an aggressor platform, initially called "Grackle" before being renamed "REDmedium" and eventually "Fury", to simulate high-end threats.
 Blue Force Technologies was acquired by Anduril in 2023, and the Fury design was adapted as a submission for the U.S. Air Force's (USAF) CCA program.
 The design was eventually selected as one of the two winners of the Increment I CCA alongside the General Atomics YFQ-42.

 The Fury's design as of 2023 is a fighter-like UCAV that is approximately half the dimensions of an F-16 Fighting Falcon.
 Its configuration consists of swept trapezoidal wings, a chin-mounted inlet, a cruciform tail arrangement with stabilators and a single vertical stabilizer, and weapons mounted on external hardpoints.
 The aircraft is designed to fly at up to 50000 ft and Mach 0.95, and capable of pulling a maximum of 9 g, while sustaining up to 4.5 g at about 20000 ft.
 The Fury is to be powered by a single Williams FJ44-4M turbofan engine producing 4000 lbf of thrust and has a maximum gross takeoff weight of 5000 lb.
 The design is expected to provide the USAF with "affordable mass" to augment its crewed fighters in air-to-air missions; its low cost nature, while not "attritable," enables users and commanders to take greater risks with them.
 A mockup of the design was showcased during a September 2024 USAF conference.

 The aircraft received its formal designation during the 2025 Air & Space Forces Association symposium.
 Flight testing was expected to begin in the summer of 2025, but it was still delayed into September 2025.
 The first flight occurred on 31 October 2025.

+On 17 June 2026, the Air Force announced it had selected both the Fury and General Atomics' YFQ-42 for an initial production contract, with a combined 150 FQ-44s and FQ-42s to be built by 2030.
+In September 2026 the FQ-44 was officially given the popular name of Fury by the Air Force.